Skip to contents

 Example

-This example shows how to use a {terra} SpatVector containing a rectangular polygon with rapr::get_rap() to obtain RAP grids for the corresponding extent. {terra}, {raster}, {sf} and {sp} objects are all supported input types.
+This example shows how to use a {terra} SpatVector containing a rectangular polygon with rapr::get_rap() to obtain RAP grids and a mean annual vegetation cover table for the corresponding extent. {terra}, {raster}, {sf} and {sp} objects are all supported input types.
 Any spatial object used should have its Coordinate Reference System defined, as the input coordinates will be projected to the source data grid system.

 library(terra)